Shyguy99/Insider/README.md

 width="200" hspace="10" vspace="10">

 Insider is an app which hide and retrieve encrypted text data in image.
-It basically is an implemenation of <a href="https://en.wikipedia.org/wiki/Steganography">steganography</a> using <a href="https://en.wikipedia.org/wiki/Advanced_Encryption_Standard">AES encryption</a>.
+It basically is an implementation of <a href="https://en.wikipedia.org/wiki/Steganography">steganography</a> using <a href="https://en.wikipedia.org/wiki/Advanced_Encryption_Standard">AES encryption</a>.

-Insider app can be downloaded by the drive link below.Try it!!
+Insider app can be downloaded by the drive link below.
+Try it!!

 <p align="left">
 <a href="https://drive.google.com/file/d/1OsfUVFabUzfKgaw6JqVGBSOXZm_e4OcX/view?usp=sharing">